-Council must, at the applicant's expense (Section 35 (1) of the Urban and Rural Planning Act, 2000), publish a notice in a newspaper circulating in the area of the application and consider any representations or submissions received in response to that advertisement, for the following:
+Council must, at the applicant's expense (Section 35 (1) of the Urban and Rural Planning Act, 2000), publish a notice in a newspaper circulating in the area of the application, or by any other means approved by the Local Governance and Land Use Planning Division, and consider any representations or submissions received in response to that advertisement, for the following:

-1. A change in a non-conforming use; notice of an application to change a non-conforming use will be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond.
+1. A change in a non-conforming use; notice of an application to change a non-conforming use will be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days will be provided for persons to respond.
+2. A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, this may include providing notice given directly to persons whose land is in the immediate vicinity of the land that is subject to the proposed discretionary use, and a minimum of seven (7) days will be provided for persons to respond.

-2. A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond.
-3. A Planned Unit Development is proposed; Council will publish a notice in a newspaper circulating in the area or by other reliable means give public notice, and will provide a minimum of fourteen (14) days for persons to respond; or, If Council determines that the public should be notified of an application; notice of the application will be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond; 4.
+3. A Planned Unit Development is proposed; Council will publish a notice in a newspaper circulating in the area or by other reliable means give public notice, and will provide a minimum of fourteen (14) days for persons to respond; and If Council determines that the public should be notified of an application; notice of the application will be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days will be provided for persons to respond; 4.
 A Planning Impact Analysis is proposed; Council will publish a notice in a newspaper circulating in the area or by other reliable means give public notice, and will provide a minimum of fourteen (14) days for persons to respond; 5.
-Variance: Notification regarding a variance will be carried out as follows: A variance; written notice of a variance application should be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations-see appendices) and a minimum of seven (7) days will be provided for persons to respond;
+Variance: Notification regarding a variance will be carried out as follows: A variance; written notice of a variance application should be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations 3/01-see appendices) and a minimum of seven (7) days will be provided for persons to respond.